freeradical13/freeradical13.github.io/index.md

 Growth factor may be inhibited in [density-dependent inhibition][] when cell-surface proteins bind to each other in a crowded space.
 Growth factor may be released when bound to a stabilizing substance ([anchorage dependence][]).

+##### Meiosis

+[Meiosis][] occurs through two rounds of cell division (meiosis I and meiosis II) to create haploid cells called [gametes][].
+Gametes combine into one cell called a [zygote][] through a process called [fertilization][] (or sexual reproduction).
+When an organism contains both gamete and non-gamete cells, the gamete cells are part of the [germline][] whereas the non-gamete cells are called [somatic][] cells.

 In some organisms, a diploid organism called a [sporophyte][] creates haploid [spores][] (instead of gametes) which divide mitotically into a multicellular haploid organism called a [gametophyte][].
 Two haploid cells of the gametophyte fertilize to create a diploid zygote which forms the next sporophyte.

+In some organisms, the organism is usually in a haploid state and the only diploid is the unicellular zygote.

+###### Meiosis I

+After nonsister chromatids are duplicated, the DNA molecules of two out of four nonsister chromatids are broken at particular loci, and the two homolog pairs are joined together at the points of broken DNA called [chiasmata][] into a [synaptonemal complex][] during the process of [synapsis][].
+When the chiasmata are broken down to split the chromatids, chromosomal crossover of genes may occur to produce [recombinant chromosomes][].

 ### Genetics